ROCm/HIP/docs/understand/programming_model.rst

 Hardware differences: CPU vs GPU
 ================================

 CPUs and GPUs have been designed for different purposes.
-CPUs have been designed to quickly execute a single thread, decreasing the time it takes for a single operation, increasing the amount of sequential instructions that can be executed.
-This includes fetching data, and reducing pipeline stalls where the ALU has to wait for previous instructions to finish.
+CPUs quickly execute a single thread, decreasing the time for a single operation while increasing the number of sequential instructions that can be executed.
+This includes fetching data and reducing pipeline stalls where the ALU has to wait for previous instructions to finish.

 .. figure:: ../data/understand/programming_model/cpu-gpu-comparison-adjusted.svg
   :alt: Diagram depicting the differences between CPU and GPU hardware.